baoxingsong/dCNS/README.md

 According to this plot, pickup a k-mer frequency threshold.

-Currently, we use the sencondary drivate to pickup the threshold.
+Currently, we use the secondary derivative to pickup the threshold.
 (It maybe not the best solution.
 Other ideas are welcome to test.)
 ```
 data = read.table("setaria.kat.m20.hist")
 d = data.frame(x=diff(diff(data$V2)), y=1:(nrow(data)-2))